thecmart/manuals/Tutorials/Manual 3 Integrating ChatSDK into the new project.md

 ### Manual 3: Adding Chat SDK to your project

 ###### This is the third instruction manual in our series.
-It assumes that you have followed our Manuals 1 and 2, and have create a functioning app, or have a functioning app in any case.
-If not, you can follow the instructions in Manual 1 here: [Manual 1](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%201%20Creating%20a%20new%20app%20with%20an%20empty%20activity%20and%20AppObj.md) Manual 2 here: [Manual 2](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%202%20Linking%20an%20app%20to%20firebase.md)
+It assumes that you have followed our [Manual 1](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%201%20Creating%20a%20new%20app%20with%20an%20empty%20activity%20and%20AppObj.md) and [Manual 2](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%202%20Linking%20an%20app%20to%20firebase.md), and have create a functioning app, or have a functioning app in any case.

 1. Open Android Studio and open your project.